Gagan2435/Gagan2435/README.md

 ## Experience

-**ML Research Intern** — *Emotion-Aware Multilingual Speech AI, ELC Internship, Thapar Institute (under Dr. Aditi)* · Summer 2025
+**ML Research Intern** — *Emotion-Aware Multilingual Speech AI* · ELC Internship, Thapar Institute of Engineering & Technology, under Dr. Aditi · Summer 2025

-Built a speech emotion detection system spanning six Indian languages.
-Owned the Punjabi module end to end — designed the recording protocol, ran the data collection with 15 volunteers, engineered acoustic features, and trained the classifier.
-The dataset is now feeding into an in-progress conference publication.
+Joined a research team building a multilingual voice assistant that reads emotion from speech across six Indian languages — Hindi, Punjabi, Malayalam, Telugu, Gujarati, and Bengali.
+Within a six-person effort spanning all six languages, I was individually responsible for the Punjabi language track, run as an independent sub-project under the same supervision and publication goal.

+Day to day, this meant coordinating and supervising live recording sessions inside the university (not just running a script against existing audio), making protocol decisions about sentence selection and emotion balance across the dataset, and iterating on the acoustic feature set once the first model runs came back weaker than expected on certain emotion classes.
+The work is now part of a conference publication currently in preparation, with the Punjabi results attributed to this track.

+→ Full technical writeup and code: [Emotion-Voice-AI](https://github.com/Gagan2435/Punjabi-Speech-Emotion-Recognition)

 <br>